Tensor product of cyclic A$_\infty$-algebras and their Kontsevich classes

 \subsection{Kontsevich classes}

-It is well-known that the associative graph homology complex $\mG_*$ with $\mQ$ coefficients computes the rational homology of $\coprod_{g,n} \mM_{g,n}$, the union of the moduli spaces of smooth Riemann surfaces of genus $g$ and $n$ unlabelled boundary components .
-In~\cite{Kon}, Kontsevich associated a cocycle $c_A$ on the complex $\mG_*$, to a given cyclic $A_\infty$ algebra whose inner product is even and symmetric.
-Thus the cocycle $c_A$ also defines a cohomology class $[c_A]\in H^*(\coprod \mM_{g,n},K)$ if the algebra $A$ is defined over $K$, a field of characteristc zero.
-In the case when the inner product is odd, but still symmetric, one can define a class $[c_A]\in H^*(\coprod \mM_{g,n}, \det)$ where $\det$ is a natural local system on $\coprod \mM_{g,n}$ whose fiber over a Riemann surface $\Sigma$ of type $(g,n)$ is
+It is well-known that the associative graph homology complex $\mG_*$ with $\mQ$ coefficients computes the rational homology of $\coprod_{g,n} \mM_{g,n}$, the union of the moduli spaces of smooth Riemann surfaces of genus $g$ and $n$ unlabeled boundary components .
+In~\cite{Kon}, Kontsevich associated a cocycle $c_A$ on the complex $\mG_*$, to any given cyclic $A_\infty$-algebra, with finite dimensional cohomology, whose inner product is even and symmetric.
+Thus the cocycle $c_A$ also defines a cohomology class $[c_A]\in H^*(\coprod \mM_{g,n},K)$ if the algebra $A$ is defined over $K$, a field of characteristic zero.